twofingerrightclick/svdoever.github.io/src/pages/sitecore-93-custom-theme-with-SXA-CLI.md

 The gulp script does a login, and all changes are compiled, optimized and uploaded to Sitecore.

 Note that the file `SergeTheme\gulp\config.js` contains all configurations for the generic gulp tasks living in the npm package `@sxa/celt`.
 The name `celt` stands for `Creative Exchange Live for SXA themes`.
-It is a pity that Sitecore did not open-source the package (yet) like they did with [Sitecore JavaScript Services](https://github.com/Sitecore/jss).
+It is a pity that Sitecore did not open-source the package (yet) as they did with [Sitecore JavaScript Services](https://github.com/Sitecore/jss).

 # Assigning the new theme